-During the last three years, there have been five significant events that have impacted the 100-Year and 500-Year Levee System Improvements affecting certification, design and construction.
+Between 2016 and 2018, there were five significant events that have impacted the 100-Year and 500-Year Levee System Improvements affecting certification, design and construction.

 In December 2016, the Corps of Engineers informed the Council the Wood River Levee System amended Project Partnership Agreement, originally scheduled to be approved in January 2017, would not approved for at least two years.
 This delay was due to additional field information obtained during the design and construction of the 100-Year Projects and the design of the 500-Year Projects.
 This information indicated that the estimated cost of the Wood River Levee Systems projects would exceed the amount identified in the Wood River Levee System Reevaluation Report for Design Deficiency Corrections approved in 2011 by more than twenty percent, which required a new decision document be approved.